17mylan/FootManagerComponent/README.md

 - This component has been developed and utilized in Unreal Engine 5.3.2.
 It is compatible with Unreal Engine 5.X ([Unreal Engine](https://www.unrealengine.com/))
 - It is designed for use with a third-person character blueprint featuring animations.
 - The component is developed using a single Blueprint and is customizable (Blueprint count: 1)
-- It is not compatible with AI
+- It is compatible with AI (Character Class)

 # Table of contents